FilecoinFoundationWeb/filecoin-foundation/README.md

 At this point you should be able to run the development server for any of the applications.

+> [!NOTE]
+> We use `npx turbo <commands>` instead of relying on npm scripts or globally installed Turbo.
+This ensures the correct version defined in the project is used and avoids script indirection.

 ### Development

 Running `npx turbo dev` from the root of the monorepo will call the `dev` script for all applications and packages in the monorepo, as defined in each `package.json`.
 In our case, this will start the development server for all applications in our monorepo, packages do not have a `dev` script.